Decoding the spin: How to tell the difference between a waterspout and a tornado

 Waterspouts can be seen over any large bodies of water but are somewhat common sightings in Florida from late spring into early autumn.
 They can also be found quite frequently in the Great Lakes from August through October.

-What about a landspout?
+What is a landspout?

 Landspouts occur when you have colliding winds at the surface that will begin to make their own vortex, and then a developing thunderstorm passes overhead.
-The updrafts from the passing thunderstorm will pull this rotating vortex skyward and make a tornado-like appearance.

 Landspouts tend to be pretty weak compared to traditional tornadoes but can still be strong enough to cause damage and warrant caution.